Trainee and Early Career Psychiatrist Outreach and Education Network

 Participate in advocacy/ health policy opportunities at your medical school

-Create a community psychiatry elective rotation (ie. shadow an Assertive Community Treatment (ACT) team, street psychiatry/ homeless outreach team, correctional psychiatrist, community non-profit mental health organization)
+Create a community psychiatry elective rotation (ie. shadow an Assertive Community Treatment team, street psychiatry/ homeless outreach team, carceral psychiatrist, community non-profit mental health organization)

 Consider applying for the APA Helping Hands Grant or Gold Student Summer Fellowships to fund a community-based project